AlexanderJDupree/Rust-Discovery/toy-rsa/README.md

 ergonomic.
 While writing this program I also picked up on some File IO basics and learned more about the different string types in Rust like the `PathBuf` and `&Path` types.

+Overall, this was a very fun little project.
+I really didn't run into any issues and thought that the subject matter of RSA encrytpion was very interesting.